Demosz/Website/content/about.md

 * Aid and assist other researchers and analysts.
 * Provide technical mentorship to interns and other junior team members.
 * Perform QA on assessments of other team members.
+* Published on company blog for threat updates and application research.

 ##### IT Intern
 *Matrix Integration*